usherlabs/usher-referrals/README.md

 - Manually deploy the Listener Node to a VPS (e.g. Ubuntu)

 You may want to deploy the Listener Node if you want to track conversions on blockchain ecosystems or other smart contracts.

+### Setting up a Ceramic Node _(Optional)_

+[This guide provided at `packages/ceramic`](./packages/ceramic/README.md#ceramic) will help you set up a Ceramic node for Usher Core.

+The **`ceramic`** package provides a comprehensive guide for setting up a Ceramic node for both development and production environments on a Linux server.
+The guide includes the necessary configuration files, Docker Compose files, and Nginx server configuration for both environments.

 ### During these steps you may find it helpful to: